liangbee/EC463MiniProject/README.md

 # EC463 MiniProject

-This project was written in python3 using the Django webframework
+This project was written in python3 using the Django web framework

 Link for final project (hosted on AWS): http://13.59.50.148:8000/accounts/login/?next=/catalog/